 On that personal note, I should probably add the disclaimer that this is my wish list and is based in large part on my favorite Nintendo games, not comprehensive calculations about title sales or character awareness.
 My favorite series by far is Zelda, which is probably obvious if you read Breath of the Wild: The Magic Kingdom of Video Games from last Christmas.
 That Switch classic was actually my entry-point into the series, and after playing that during COVID, I burned through several earlier entries in the series.

 With that said, time is finite and there are many Nintendo franchises I haven’t touched.
 Super Smash Bros, Splatoon, Fire Emblem, Kirby, Pikmin, and Xenoblade are series that I haven’t played at all.
 They don’t make my personal wish list for attractions in Super Nintendo World(s) as a result, but I’m guessing some of them could make great rides.
 Splatoon is an obvious one, and even though I know little about the character, seeing a shape-shifting Kirby Audio Animatronics figure would be awesome–and might be the hook I need to invest in that series.

-With that out of the way, here’s my wish list for additions in attractions at Super Nintendo World in Florida, California, Japan, and wherever else Universal has the good sense to build these theme park lands…
+With that out of the way, here’s my ‘just for fun’ top 10 list of additions in attractions at Super Nintendo World, in no particular order…

 My initial inclination was an Alien Encounter-inspired theater attraction, with guests touring a Galactic Federation base when Samus captures a Chozo or Metroid and needs to teleport it to the base for some reason or another.
 Predictably, something would go terribly wrong and chaos would ensue.
 However, this would almost require narrative-driven storytelling, and Metroid excels at creating moodiness and tension through environments, music, exploration, and uncertainty.
 This attraction could have some of that, but the need for dialogue might make it a nonstarter.